-Easy way to install Java on Ubuntu systems
+Easy guide on how to install Java on Ubuntu systems

 With Ubuntu, we have option to either use the default Ubuntu’s java , which is recommended if you are not sure which java to use or we can also use Oracle’s java.
-In this tutorial, we will discuss how to install java for both the java types.
+We will check how to install java on Ubuntu for both the java types.
 So let’s start……

 (Recommended Read: Installing JAVA 7 & 8 on Centos/RHEL 7)

 Installing Default Ubuntu Java

 For installing the default version of Ubuntu’s java, we need not add any repositories as the package has been provided with the default Ubuntu’s repo.
 To install it, simply open terminal & execute the following command,

 $ sudo apt-get update

 $ sudo apt-get install default-jre